Bookings opening soon for Winter 2023/2024. Click here for our latest updates

 Beginner

 There is a slight difference between first-timers and beginners in winter sports.
 First-timers have never tried the sport at hand, whilst beginners have already been introduced to the basics of the sport.
 A beginner has already tasted the feeling, and should know some basic movements.
 Buying equipment could already be interesting for some beginners.
-It can be useful to look into buying your own gear as a beginner if you are convinced that you like skiing / snowboarding / telemarking, and that you will most likely practice the sport for years to come.
-This group should try to converse with their instructor, to find out in which direction they would like to progress.
-Skis and snowboards come in all shapes and sizes.
-All these different shapes and sizes have different purposes.
-Hence, it is important to find out which aspect of the sport you would most likely spend most time practising.
-However, if you are not completely sure what you’d like best, it can be interesting to look at an all-round board.
-What is the difference between specialized and all-round you say?
+It can be useful to look into buying your own gear as a beginner if you are convinced that you like skiing / snowboarding / telemarking, and that you will most likely continue the sport for years to come.
+This group should talk with their instructor to find out in which direction they would like to progress.

 Specialized equipment vs. All-round equipment